 In Toldot Yehudei Brody (The History of the Jews of Brody), Nathan-Michael Gelber writes that Brody was originally a city called "Lyubeshov."
 According to Gelber, it was founded by a Polish overlord (Stanislav Zolkiewski) in 1584 and was accorded the status of a city in the same year.
 Although the Encyclopedia Judaica places Brody in Russia prior to the first partition of Poland, an online write-up from Encyclopaedia Britannica states that Brody's founding father was Stanislaw Koniecpolski, a Polish military leader who established fortifications there in 1633 to defend against the Tatars and their Turkish masters.
 Regardless of any confusion about who founded this city when, and what country it belonged to, it's clear that Brody had an extensive Polish history.
 For a number of years, it was under the control of Polish overlords from the Sobieski and Potocki families and figured prominently in the Council of the Four Lands, the Jewish self-governing body established in Poland in mid 16th century and lasting until 1764.
 In 1772, with the partition of the Kingdom of Poland, Brody came under Austrian domination as a city in Galicia--an extensive mountainous area that included the northern slopes of the Carpathian Mountains and the valleys of the upper Vistula, Dniester, Bug, and Seret rivers.
 Between the World Wars, from 1919-1939, Brody was in Poland.
 After World War II, a portion of Eastern Poland that included Brody became part of the Ukraine area in the Union of Soviet Socialist Republics.
 In 1991, the area formerly referred to as the Ukraine gained its independence; and Brody is now located within the country known simply as Ukraine.

-generally referred to as Brody's "old fortress synagogue".
+as Brody's "old fortress synagogue."
+Built to withstand

-Built to withstand assaults, the synagogue was a sturdy cube
+assaults, the synagogue was a sturdy cube with additional